OfficeDev/microsoft-teams-ui-component-library/README.md

 npm i --save @fluentui/react-teams
 ```

+### Use TypeScript without `skipLibCheck`

-Since the components require fairly specific, structured props, development is easier in projects that use TypeScript.
+Since the components require fairly specific, structured props, development is far easier in projects that use TypeScript.
+Avoid setting `skipLibCheck: true` in your project’s `tsconfig.json` in order to ensure your content’s types are checked.

+The API’s promises are communicated in the [docs](./docs/react-teams.md), which are derived directly from the type declarations.
+This library uses [semver](https://semver.org/) to indicate breaking changes in the API, so props that pass a type check will still work for all releases of this library with the same major version.

 ## Getting started